 Not all Japanese ATMs can accept foreign issued cards.
 If you're travelling, watch out for cashpoints at Post Offices and 7Eleven stores which can typically be used with international credit and debit cards.

-To get the best deal when spending on card or withdrawing money in Japan, don’t forget to use the Wise debit card to avoid sneaky exchange rate markups and excessive fees.
+To get the best deal when spending on card or withdrawing money in Japan, don’t forget to use the Wise travel money card to avoid sneaky exchange rate markups and excessive fees.

 Japanese currency services.